National Model United Nations

 yes (that means that the number of participants is limited and that you might not get a place in this course)

-Applications for the National Model UN will be accepted by 17 October 2019.
-Please include:
+Applications for the National Model UN will be accepted by 23 October 2022.

-- a CV with personal information (name, address, e-mail, telephone no., age, international experience, photo, study program and previous years of studies)
+- a CV with personal information (name, address, e-mail, telephone number, age, FU student ID no. [Matrikelnummer], international experience, photo, study program and previous years of studies)

 Please send your application to: